shayki5/azure-devops-create-pr-task/README.md

       Rebase the source branch on top of the target branch HEAD commit, and create a two-parent, no-fast-forward merge.
       The source branch is updated during the rebase operation.

-  - **Delete Sourch Branch**: If true, the source branch of the pull request will be deleted after completion.
+  - **Delete Source Branch**: If true, the source branch of the pull request will be deleted after completion.
   - **Commit Message**: If set, this will be used as the commit message of the merge commit. if empty the default will be used.
   - **Complete Associated Work Items**: If true, we will attempt to transition any work items linked to the pull request into the next logical state (i.e. Active -> Resolved).